 Doing business in Vietnam has its own challenges, including recruitment challenges.
 Recruiting in Vietnam today is so much different than it was just a few years ago.
-The rapid development of the country’s economy and the exponential advancement of information technology have created many challenges in recruitment for my businesses.
+The rapid development of the country’s economy and the exponential advancement of information technology have created many opportunities, however some challenges, related to an underdeveloped educations system, in recruitment for my businesses.

-The competition for talent is high in Vietnam, making it difficult for many companies to win top-tier talent.
-As a result, employers are urged to boost the quality of their hiring plan; otherwise it can wreak havoc on their business performance.
+The competition for talent is increasingly higher in Vietnam, making it difficult for many companies to win top-tier talent.
+As a result, employers are urged to boost the quality of their hiring plan; otherwise, it can wreak havoc on their business performance.

 This article elaborates the most common recruitment challenges encountered by those doing business in Vietnam.

 Today, companies are going through a furious competition in Vietnam to attract the best talent, a “war for talent” as some would call it.
 Failure to acquire and retain the top talent still remains one of the major challenges for businesses in Vietnam.
 For this reason, companies need to consider improving their recruiting process and company culture to fill the necessary positions.